-Join us for this special offering of an in-depth exploration of the 12 Steps from a non-secular, universal perspective.
-The healing wisdom of the 12 Steps has helped millions of people all over the world engage in a way of living that provides freedom from their sufferings and rediscover their worthiness and value.
+The Healing Wisdom of the 12 Steps is an in-depth exploration of the 12 Steps from a non-secular, universal perspective.
+The 12 Steps has helped millions of people all over the world engage in a way of living that provides freedom from their sufferings and rediscover their worthiness and value.
 They have helped people overcome addictions, co-dependency, trauma, and a multitude of other afflictions.

 All too often, many people are unable to access the profound wisdom and healing of the 12 steps due to the Judeo-Christian language and the early twentieth-century context in which it was originally written.
 In this course, John Bruna will provide access to these transformative steps by integrating them with the latest scientific research, contemporary language, and a variety of spiritual and philosophical perspectives.

 You can watch the first session on step one below.

 The longer I’m clean, the more I seek out opportunities to enhance my recovery with loving kindness for myself and others.
 Discovering the Way of Compassion Recovery Resources community has been an added gem to my recovery toolbox.
 John has a way of weaving mindfulness, compassion, and empathy into the 12 step workshops, retreats, and daily meditations that are so beneficial during these challenging times, navigating life on life’s terms. -Merri M.

 Thank you for sharing with us the deep wisdom you’ve learned over the past 30+ years.
 It’s like you ladle out your experience, strength, and hope to us in amounts we can digest…your deep sea of intense self-examination, study, doing the work guides me in new ways to heal.
 And probably most of all the love you show by how much you give of yourself to us.
 I have so much gratitude for you.
 Love and Thank you, Salli